ChrisWoodgate/chriswoodgate.github.io/_pages/cv.md

   * Broad selection of optional modules taken from across both the Mathematics Institute and Department of Physics, with a particular focus on condensed matter physics and scientific computing.
   * Final Year Project: <i>"Antiferromagnetic Modulations in Dipolar Ferromagnets"</i>, supervised by [Dr Nicholas d'Ambrumenil](https://warwick.ac.uk/fac/sci/physics/staff/academic/dambrumenil/) (Department of Physics, University of Warwick).

-## Experience
+## Research Experience
 * **October 2024 - Present:** EPSRC Doctoral Prize Fellow, School of Physics, University of Bristol, UK
-  * Awarded a two-year independent research fellowship in the School of Physics at the University of Bristol following a competitive application process.
+  * Awarded a 2.5-year independent research fellowship in the School of Physics at the University of Bristol following a competitive application process.
 Based in the School's Theoretical Physics Research Theme and mentored by [Prof. Nigel Wilding](https://nbwilding.net/).
 My project proposes to investigate aspects of the physics of multicomponent transition metal alloys, with a particular focus on their electronic structure and magnetism.
 Working with a range of experimental and computational collaborators, both at Bristol and externally.
 * **October 2024 - December 2025:** CoSeC Fellow, Scientific Computing Department, UK Science and Technology Facilities Council (STFC)
   * Career development fellowship awarded by the [Computational Science Centre for Research Communities (CoSeC)](https://www.cosec.ac.uk), which is administered by the [Scientific Computing Department (SCD)](https://www.sc.stfc.ac.uk) of the UK Science and Technology Facilities Council (STFC).
 The Centre’s aim is to supports the advancement of scientific research by developing and strengthening software to analyse and solve increasingly complex problems across multiple disciplines.
 This fellowship includes funding, software support, and a range of networking and collaborative opportunities.
 * **October 2025 - November 2025:** QuantEmX Fellow, University of British Columbia, Canada.